siskac/discordant/README.md

 Lai, Y., Adam, B. -l., Podolsky, R., and She, J.-X. (2007).
 A mixture model approach to the tests of concordance and discordance between two large-scale experiments with two-sample groups.
 Bioinformatics 23, 1243–1250.

 Siska C., Bowler R.P and Kechris K. (2015).
 The Discordant Method: A Novel Approach to Differential Correlation.
 Bioinformatics.
-Submitted with Major Revisions.

 **Installation**

-Open directory that contains files discordant.R and discordant.C.
-First compile C code for R. Open a terminal window and run the following line
+Download tarball `discordant_101.tar.gz`.
+In the same directory containing the tar ball, type

 ```
-R CMD SHLIB discordant.c
+R CMD INSTALL discordant_101.tar.gz
 ```

-This will create another file, discordant.so.

-Next, open R in the same directory.
-To load the Discordant method, enter the following line of code.
+Discordant has now been loaded into R. You can access discordant functions by using the `library()` function.

 ```
-source("discordant.R")
+library(discordant)
 ```

 Now all functions should be loaded into R for use.